ADLINK/meta-adlink-x86-64bit/README.md

 &nbsp;&nbsp;It requires a bootable yocto USB drive (described above in 5.1) because it includes the grub "install" option.
 - prepare the Installation USB drive and insert the USB drive into targe platform
 - select the "install" option from grub menu and boot up
-- wait until you see the installation target:

-&nbsp;&nbsp;**"Please select an install target or press n to exit:"**
+- wait until you see the installation target:&nbsp;**"Please select an install target or press n to exit:"**
 - During installing, system will allocate paritions automatically

 &nbsp;&nbsp;**Note**: Please go BIOS menu to configure USB drive as the bootable device